Nek5000/NekROM/doc/README.md

 Follow [this guide](https://ostueker.github.io/Example_Fortran/RefactoringFortranForSphinx.html) to refactor source code so that data appears correctly in the documentation.

 ### Known Issue
-- `sphinx-fortran` does not support multi-line comments for parameters.
+- `sphinx-fortran` does not appear to support multi-line comments for parameters.